 Lost Pet Reunification

-We have tools for our community to help reunite lost pets with their families.
+We have tools for our community to help reunite lost pets with their families, including working with families to waive reclaim fees.
 Our goal is to get most roaming pets home without them having to enter the shelter system.

 We identify pathways home for each pet before or as they arrive at the shelter.
 Our goal is to reduce the time spent in shelters.